CodeEditorBench/CodeEditorBench/README.md

 ### Inference

+We use `vllm` for inferencing with open models.
 You can simply run `bash vllm_inference.sh` to inference with all open models we supported.
 Make sure you have created the output folder.

 ```bash
 mkdir -p greedy_result/{code_debug,code_translate,code_polish,code_switch}